launchdarkly/dotnet-server-sdk-dynamodb/README.md

 To run unit tests, you must have a local DynamoDB server.
 More information [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html).

+Releases are done using the release script in `dotnet-base`.
 Since the published package includes a .NET Framework 4.5 build, the release must be done from Windows.

 About LaunchDarkly
 -----------